FAQ

 Can SSHELL manage remote files?

 Yes.
-For SSH and Mosh profiles, open the files view to browse folders, upload, download, rename, move, copy or delete files.
+For SSH and Mosh profiles, open the files view to browse folders, preview files, upload, download, move, copy or delete files.

 Which SSH key formats are supported?

-SSHELL supports common OpenSSH, PEM, DER and PuTTY PPK private keys for Ed25519, ECDSA and RSA workflows.
+SSHELL supports OpenSSH, PEM, DER and PuTTY PPK private keys for Ed25519, ECDSA and RSA workflows.

 Why did SSHELL ask about a host key?

 SSH host keys identify servers.
-If a host key changes unexpectedly, verify the server before accepting it.
+Verify the server before accepting a changed host key.

 Where are saved credentials stored?

 Saved passwords and private keys are stored in the iOS keychain.
-Optional iCloud sync can share supported data across your own Apple devices.
+Off-by-default optional iCloud sync can share supported data across your own Apple devices.

 Does SSHELL require an account?

-No. SSHELL connects directly to the servers you configure.
+No. SSHELL connects from your device to the servers you configure.

 Why does Telnet show as legacy?